What is Vocal Cord Dysfunction?

 Since VCD is different for each person, the people who make up the VCD treatment team will vary.
 A speech pathologist and psychologist will likely play key roles in your therapy and will work closely with other professionals on your team.

 To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about vocal cord dysfunction, contact our Family Resource Center.
+For additional resources about vocal cord dysfunction, contact our Center for Families Resource Library.